-Here are some recent developments in neurofeedback we would like to keep you informed of.
+This month we wanted to share some recent developments in neurofeedback.
 It’s been an exciting month in this fast- developing field.

 Can neurofeedback help you think your way out of depression?

 Researchers at the University of Pittsburgh School of Medicine tested neurofeedback (using an fMRI) in the treatment of depression.

 The clinical study required patients to spend 90 minutes in a magnetic resonance imaging (MRI) machine learn to control activity in a particular part of her brain while thinking of positive memories.

 Upcoming studies by the same group of researchers are planned to explore how neurofeedback treats other disorders like ADHD and cigarette addiction.